WinShape Foundation: Scholarships

 The WinShape scholarship currently provides students at Berry College $8,000 yearly – funded jointly by WinShape and Berry College.
 These funds replace the first $8,000 of any academic scholarships offered by the college and require a special application and interview process.
 The program originated with only several dozen students and offered a total of $10,000 over four years.
 Today, WinShape currently has over 400 college students enrolled per year, with over 800 alumni in just over 20 years.

 The requirement details of the scholarship program have varied since its inception.
 Eligibility originally required current Chick-fil-A employment, high achievement and community involvement in high school, and a willingness to sign a contract including Christianity-based rules.
-Employment by Chick-fil-A is no longer a requirement, but the Christian-based nature of WinShape is perhaps stronger today than ever; the current contract specifies weekly meeting attendance, leadership discussion group participation, community service, and a Fundamentalist Christian lifestyle, including abstaining from alcohol and drugs.
+Employment by Chick-fil-A is no longer a requirement, but the Christian-based nature of WinShape is perhaps stronger today than ever; the current contract specifies weekly meeting attendance, leadership discussion group participation, community service, and a Christian lifestyle, including abstaining from alcohol and drugs.
 Beginning in 2006, freshmen and transfer students were required to attend a week-long orientation camp known as FreshThing.

 As of 2009, the foundation had awarded 951 Berry College scholarships with a maximum of $32,000 per student.

 The foundation has awarded scholarships up to $32,000 to nearly 820 students of Berry College.